figago/datacleaning/CodeBook.md

  * Walking Downstairs

+The labels are straighforward.

+## Signals
 These are represented by various signals coming from accelerometer and gyroscope in the X, Y, and Z axis.

-The signals in this database are either in the time domain, or in the frequency domain, using a Fourier transform.
+The signals in this dataset are either in the time domain, or in the frequency domain, using a Fourier transform.

 * Columns containing "Acc" are accelerometer data